Inedo/inedo-docs/Content/BuildMaster/docker/run-config.md

 Each instance will show up as "tab" when you edit a Docker Run Config, and each tab will contain multiple lines that are used as [OPTIONS for Docker's "run" command](https://docs.docker.com/engine/reference/run/).
 These lines can be edited visually or in text mode, and are formatted identically to the command options.

 This approach is suitable for deploying most single-container applications.
-If you're deploying multi-container applications using Docker Compose, you can use `Docker::Compose` operation and a configuration file to store the YAML in a similar manner.
+If you're deployment requires more advanced deployment options or you are deploying multi-container applications, use [Docker Compose](/docs/buildmaster/docker/compose-file) instead.

 ## Creating a Docker Run Configuration
 To create a Docker Run Config, click on "Docker Run Configs" under the Docker menu of your application, and then click "Create Docker Run Config" in the upper right hand corner.
 If you don't see these options, you may need to enable Docker under Build/Release features in the Settings menu of your application.